jessmartin/jessmartdotin-gatsby/src/markdown-pages/the-end-of-paper.md

 The first dated entry I could find from one of my paper notebooks is April 4, 2000: my eighteenth birthday.
 The writings began as the overwrought ramblings of a passionate high schooler.
 Throughout [undergrad](http://cs.trinity.edu/) and into [grad school](https://cs.unc.edu/), I continued to write frequently but haphazardly, not really establishing a structured habit for my usage of paper.

 But beginning in 2006, I got serious.
-I was a year into grad school, it had gotten hard, and I needed new habits to carry me through.
+Grad school was challenging, and I needed new habits to carry me through.
 I began carrying a paper notebook with me everywhere.
 And I mean everywhere.
 I started my day by cracking it open, carried it to all my meetings, lunches, church, travel, everywhere.
-Notebook-carrying became such a fixture of my identity that by 2010 the write-everything-down habit was hilariously caricatured by a friend in a skit: he acted out me on a date with my wife, studiously hunched over a 3 foot by 4 foot cardboard notebook, writing down every word of our romantic conversation.
+Notebook-carrying became such a fixture of my identity that by 2010 the write-everything-down habit was hilariously caricatured by a friend in a skit: he acted out me on a date with my wife, studiously hunched over a 2 foot by 3 foot cardboard notebook, writing down every word of our romantic conversation.

 ![](../images/notebook-wedding-scene.jpg)